 Ashwagandha is a superb tonic for your hair.
-Its antioxidant and hormone balancing effects reduce hair fall and promote healthy and shiny hair.
+Most herbalists will tell you that ashwagandha and hair loss go hand and hand.
+Why?
+Because ashwagandha antioxidant and hormone balancing effects reduce hair loss and promote healthy and shiny hair.

 When used in hair oils or herbal shampoos, ashwagandha works to increase scalp circulation and improve hair growth, and it also helps with dandruff and greasy hair.

+Ashwagandha for gray hair.
 Ashwagandha is also said to preserve our natural hair color.
 The powerful antioxidants in ashwagandha fight the free radicals that are usually responsible for hair graying.
-In addition, it stimulates the production of melanin, the pigment responsible for hair color.
+Also when it comes to ashwagandha and gray hair, ashwagandha, stimulates the production of melanin, the pigment responsible for hair color.
+Ashwagandha reverses grey hair.